TITLE: Financial Services Manager I

 TYPICAL DUTIES AND RESPONSIBILITIES

 Bachelor's Degree Business Administration, Finance or related area.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Five years progressively responsible, professional experience related to area of assignment, including two years of supervisory experience.
+Five years progressively responsible, professional experience related to area of assignment, including two years of lead or supervisory experience.
+Successful completion of PCC LEAD Academy or a comparable external leadership training program may substitute for up to 6 months of lead or supervisory experience.

 KNOWLEDGE AND SKILLS